amineraboun/STI_FX_Intervention/_sources/docs/fxi/theory.md

 ![Trilemma](../Slides/fxi_theory_practice/img/Trilemma.png)
 *Source: author*

-Typically, countries trying to "round the corners of the trilemma", i.e. trying to achieve the three objectives simultaneously are
+Typically, countries trying to "round the corners of the trilemma", i.e. trying to achieve the three objectives simultaneously, will at a point face severe exchange rate/capital flows pressures if the objectives are not aligned.
+After burning their FX reserves to maintain a misaligned exchange rate level with open capital flows and independent monetary policy, countries will ultimately have to give up either open capital account or the peg.

+This situation occurred in South-East Asia at the end of the 1990s (the 1997 Asian Financial Crisis).

 # Resources